 In this article:

 With Poll Everywhere for Google Slides, a Presenter can insert activities directly into their Google Slide presentations.
 From activities like Multiple choice and Word cloud to Surveys and even Competitions, a few clicks will get you up and running.
-Presenters can also create new activities from within the app without having to leave their presentation and log into the website.
-Follow the steps below to get the presentation deck set up and begin interacting with the audience.
+Presenters can also create new activities from within the extension without having to leave their presentation and log into the website.
+Follow the steps below to get the presentation set up and begin interacting with the audience.